cmstead/js-refactor/README.md

 JS Refactor
 ===========

-JS Refactor is a Visual Studio Code extension for adding a few useful refactorings to help speed development and reduce the time a Javascript developer has to spend performing repeated actions.
-It may only take a few extra seconds to do these things by hand, but those seconds add up quite quickly.

-JS Refactor has two key components: automated refactorings and code snippets.
+JS Refactor is the Javascript automated refactoring tool for Visual Studio Code, built to smooth and streamline your development experience.
+It provides an extensive list of automated actions including the commonly needed: Extract Method, Extract Variable, Inline Variable, and an alias for the built-in VS Code rename.
+JS Refactor also supports many common snippets and associated actions for wrapping existing code in common block expressions.

 ## Installation